Skip to main content

 When to re-index

-wren memory store adds a new confirmed NL-SQL pair to query history.
-But the schema and instruction index is rebuilt with:
+wren memory store writes the confirmed NL→SQL pair to knowledge/sql/ and indexes it.
+The schema/rules side of the index is rebuilt with:

 wren memory index